jasminedevv/django-accounts-example-app/README.md

 # Django Accounts Example
 [Read the accompanying article](https://medium.com/@jasmine.yhumbert/best-practices-for-starting-a-django-project-with-the-right-user-model-290a09452b88)

-This is an example app that can be used in a Django project to handle authentication and account creation for users.
+This is an example app module that can be used in a Django project to handle authentication and account creation for users.
 It contains a custom user model and a profile model which can be customized depending on your project's needs.

 I created this with students in mind but more advanced developers may find handy code snippets.
 It could also work as a hackathon starter.